 OrangeFS Version 2.8.8

 OrangeFS is released as LGPLed source code in gzipped tar format.
 OrangeFS is the next evolution of PVFS and is the currently maintained trunk of PVFS.
-Version 2.8.7 fixes bugs found in version 2.8.6, which provides significant improvements in performance, extended Linux Kernel support (including 3.x) and new Direct Interface libraries for POSIX and system calls.
-The project team also announces support for WebDAV and S3 in its first offering of Web Pack, a separate download to be extended in future releases as a rich toolkit for Web-based communications.
+Version 2.8.8 fixes bugs found in version 2.8.7, which provides significant improvements in performance and extended Linux Kernel support (including 3.11).

 View the ChangeLog for the current release.